SaAnBui/Covid_SQL_Project-/README.md

-# Covid_SQL_Project-
-Demonstrate understanding of SQL using data on Covid Dealths and Covid Vaccinations.
+To emonstrate understanding of various data skill sets.